 "I firmly believe that God answers prayer.
 And I believe we should pray about the things that are on our hearts and occupy our minds.
 But God's response often addresses something deeper of which those things are a symptom.
 We often fail to perceive it, and then God seems not to be answering our prayer."

 In Isaiah 30:18–19 God answered prayer at once, but the blessing was delayed.
-But in Matthew 15:21f and in the wedding at Cana Jesus was reluctant to answer but granted the request when great faith was evident.
+God may seem slow to act, but John 11:37 shows that he may delay in order to show his power and glory.
+In Matthew 15:21f and in the wedding at Cana Jesus was reluctant to answer but granted the request when great faith was evident.
 This is puzzling and there are only a few plausible explanations:

 The Bible indicates many ways of praying, such as: